farahsaleem1995/MedicalCenter/docs/Features.md

 - Returns detailed user information
 - Includes role-specific details if applicable
 - **Note**: Only system admins can see `IsActive` status.
 This field is not exposed in non-admin endpoints.
+- **Note**: All SystemAdmin users can retrieve and view SystemAdmin user details.
+Only Super Admins can modify SystemAdmin accounts.

 **Response Examples**: